Sale, Duffy become latest aces forced to make early exits - Philly

 ANGELS 15, DIAMONDBACKS (SS) 9

 Nick Ahmed hit a three-run double and walked three times for Arizona's split squad.
-Los Angeles starter Tyler Skaggs was roughed up, pitching three innings and surrendering four runs on four hit and five walks.
+Los Angeles starter Tyler Skaggs was roughed up, pitching three innings and giving up four runs on four hits and five walks.

 ROYALS 4, DIAMONDBACKS (SS) 4, 9 INNINGS